nogibjj/kb545-pandas-stat-script/README.md

 Tasks Completed Include:

-* 'Adding the proper pandas version to the requirements.txt file, specifically pandas version 2.1.0'
+* Adding the proper pandas version to the requirements.txt file, specifically pandas version 2.1.0
-* 'Added a src folder that held the created script function, which reads the iris.csv (found at https://gist.github.com/netj/8836201), and finds the minimum value of sepal_length'
+* Added a src folder that held the created script function, which reads the iris.csv (found at https://gist.github.com/netj/8836201), and finds the minimum value of sepal_length
-* 'Added a test function called test_stat.py, which runs an assert on the function to gauge if it properly works'
+* Added a test function called test_stat.py, which runs an assert on the function to gauge if it properly works
-* 'Edited MakeFile to properly install everything, test the code, format everything proerply, and run a linter
+* Edited MakeFile to properly install everything, test the code, format everything proerply, and run a linter